 And here’s the technical EvoText site plan PDF

 But what about residential use?
 It’s probably the better solution, says Peter Nordblom, whose company now owns the property.
+In 2021, a residential plan is going through town rigors.
 But there’s no neighborhood.
 Not another house in sight.
 Perhaps someone will come along and move it to sunnier pastures.
 Kent Cottage may seem unwieldy, but we’ve seen unwieldy houses moved before:

 Adulthood hasn’t been a fairy tale for Kent Cottage or for Alouette Iselin, given the setbacks at every turn, but her childhood home remains a truly enchanting piece of property to her, something magical.
 “I thought of it as Sleeping Beauty’s castle.”